Jason Jorjani: Views on white nationalism

-Speaking at a conference organized by Richard Spencer in 2016, Jorjani referred to the collapse of the Sasanian Persian Empire as the "first and greatest white genocide."
+Speaking at a conference organized by Richard Spencer in 2016, Jorjani repeated the white genocide conspiracy theory when speaking of the collapse of the Sasanian Empire; he described it as the "first and greatest white genocide."
 In 2018, Jorjani identified himself as an "Iranian Zionist".
 Jorjani has written in support of eugenics and has claimed that Iran cannot culturally, technologically, and scientifically advance unless it restores its "pre-Arab and pre-Mongol genetic character".
 In 2017, he predicted that Muslim citizens and immigrants would be deported from Europe by 2050.

-He has however, stated that he deliberately infiltrated the Alt-Right movement at the behest of individuals who were very close to the Donald Trump 2016 presidential campaign to steer it away from Spencer-style White Nationalism.
+He has, however, stated that he deliberately infiltrated the Alt-Right movement at the behest of individuals who were very close to the Donald Trump 2016 presidential campaign to steer it away from Spencer-style White Nationalism.

 In 2017, Jorjani stated that he is not a white nationalist or racist.
 He identifies himself as a progressive and a feminist.
 After resigning from AltRight, he stated that the organization was "reduced, basically, to a platform for organizing alt-right rallies attended by some very questionable individuals who I want not very much to do with".

 According to Harrison Fluss and Landon Frim writing in Jacobin, Jorjani has promoted various antisemitic and white nationalist fringe conspiracy theories, despite disputing the label:

 Jorjani's writings, political activities, speeches, and media appearances have drawn charges of antisemitism and Islamophobia.
 In one instance, he suggested that Yahweh and Allah were actually space aliens who enslaved their believers and tricked them into committing genocide.
 He has openly characterized certain high-ranking Nazi officials as akin to supermen with psychic powers.
 While Jorjani has vehemently denied the charges of bigotry leveled against him, his public statements do make you wonder.